nevermined-io/cli/docs/cli_commands.md

+---
+sidebar_position: 3
+---

-# Nevermined Command Line Interface (CLI) Commands
+# Commands  Reference

 The Nevermined CLI (aka `ncli`) offers multiple options to facilitate the interaction of a user with a Nevermined network.